efe-a-g/NetworksScienceResearch2022/README.md

 theoretical predictions, as well as exploring my own research questions.

 The report describing my simulations, findings and explorations can be found in **networkORIS.pdf**.

+The feedback I rceived from my supervisor can be found in ORISAwardForm.pdf